Krishap-s/webpwn/README.md

-# webpwn
+# WebPwn
-Web exploit development library
+`webpwn` Web exploit development library and framework.
+Made with python to facilitate rapid development of exploits